 After 1950, a change in the post-war economy (including the development of highways) transformed Staunton.
 People started to move away from the city centers into the expanding suburbs nearby.

 The train station that stands today was designed by TJ Collins and Sons.
 The telegraph station is still there and you can see the Signal House from 1886.

 Woodrow Park (Sears Hill)

-Did you know Woodrow Wilson, America's 28th President, was born in Staunton, Virginia?
-Just steps from the train station is Woodrow Park, named after him.
-The Woodrow Wilson Library and Museum is nearby as well; it's just a 15 minute walk between the two.
+Did you know Woodrow Wilson, America’s 28th President, was born in Staunton, Virginia?
+Woodrow Park, named after him, is just steps from the train station.
+The Woodrow Wilson Library and Museum is nearby as well; it’s just a 15 minute walk between the two.

 To get to Woodrow Park, also known as Sears Hill, simply walk the overpass over the train tracks from the train station.

-The park overlooks the city and is arguably the best elevated view the public can get above the treetops looking out on the urban oasis.
-There's an easy-to-find historic district map always there for visitors, which identifies buildings being viewed in the distance.
+The park overlooks the city.
+It’s arguably the best elevated view the public can get above the treetops, overlooking the urban oasis.
+There’s an easy-to-find historic district map always there for visitors, which identifies buildings being viewed in the distance.

-Another fun fact about Woodrow Park is parts of the film Hearts of Atlantis, with Anthony Hopkins, was filmed here.
+Another fun fact about Woodrow Park is parts of the film Hearts of Atlantis, was filmed there, starring Anthony Hopkins.